PSSRA/pssra.github.io/content/join/bylaws.md

 The Chapter may enact further clarifying policies on the exploratory interview process by majority vote of the membership, as proposed by the Vetting Chair and Vetting Committee.

 A member or local comrade may lose their role in the Chapter by resigning or by expulsion from the group.
-Expulsion (temporary or permanent) can take place as part of a disciplinary procedure decided upon by the Chapter MWC with a discussion period with chapter leadership of no less than 48 hours; or expulsion may be enacted by the Secretary and/or Treasurer for administrative reasons such as dues arrears or removal from National roster.
+Expulsion (temporary or permanent) can take place as part of a disciplinary procedure decided upon by the Chapter MWC with majority approval from CCC after a discussion period of no less than 48 hours with chapter leadership; or expulsion may be enacted by the Secretary and/or Treasurer for administrative reasons such as dues arrears or removal from National roster.

 If a national member is expelled from the chapter, the Liaison shall recommend the member's expulsion from the Organization to the National Welfare Council, requiring a second from the Secretary.

 ## SECTION SEVEN: VOTING

-Voting may take place for (a) installation of chapter officers, or (b) amendments to chapter bylaws.
+Voting may take place for (a) installation or removal of chapter officers, (b) changes to non-bylaws policies and procedures (see Article Seven), or (c) amendments to chapter bylaws.
 Votes may take place publicly or confidentially.
 All votes concerning leadership will be held confidentially.
 It is at the discretion of the leadership on how to hold a vote, however any member can request a confidential vote for any reason, at which time the leadership will provide a mechanism for it.

 There shall be no quorum on votes, but all votes must be open for a period of no less than one week, with all available communication methods utilized to solicit responses.